-The prints, paintings and sculptures of GW Bot engage with the environment in a topographic and metaphysical sense, and are often interpreted as an allegory for a person’s passage through life.
-Typically, Bot’s work features strong silhouettes, a natural colour palette, course visual texture and complex rhythmic patterns and glyphs.
-Through her unique visual language of glyphs, GW Bot maps the landscape, not literally but intuitively, with her markings always born from personal experience.
-This extensive repertoire of glyph motifs features across all mediums of her work.
-In a most basic observation, they are evocative of branches and twigs, and have also been likened to the moth tracks on scribbly gums.
-Yet her glyphs operate via the links of allusion and association to form abstract landscapes, or more elusively, a map of almost cosmological markings, mapping out the progression of time, seasons or natural events.
-Printmaking is Bot’s primary medium, and her use of the linocut allows for flexibility of line and intricate repetition of pattern.
-GW Bot draws her exhibiting name from a French document citing the earliest written reference to a wombat or ‘le grand Wam Bot’.
-Her decision to adopt this reference to the wombat as her namesake stems from her appreciation of Aborginal totemic belief, where each member of a clan inherits a totemic relationship with a particular plant or animal of the region.
-In all variations of her work, GW Bot marries a mastery of technique with unlimited creativity and intuitive sensitivity.
+The prints, paintings and sculptures of GW Bot engage with the environment in a topographic and metaphysical sense, and can be interpreted as an allegory for a person’s passage through life.
+Through her unique visual language of glyphs, GW Bot maps the landscape - not literally, but intuitively - with her markings always born from personal experience.
+This extensive repertoire of glyph motifs occurs across all mediums of her work.
+On one level, they are evocative of branches and twigs and have also been likened to the moth tracks on scribbly gums, but they also refer to more holistic systems of thinking about the environment including morphic, zoomorphic and anthropomorphic systems.
+Her glyphs operate on a number of levels with allusion and association to forms abstracted from the landscape.
+Parallels may also be drawn with cosmological markings, mapping out the progression of time, seasons or natural events.
+Printmaking is Bot’s primary medium, and her use of the linocut allows for flexibility of line and an intricacy of execution.
+For over a decade Bot has been working with bronze and rusted steel, creating impressively scaled glyph relief sculptures.
+“In the Australian context these steel glyphs are stark, stringent and struggling but nevertheless alive and seem to dance.
+They are a metaphor for ourselves.”
+GW Bot draws her exhibiting name from an early French citation to a wombat or ‘le grand Wam Bot’.
+This remains her totemic identity that confirms a oneness with the environment.
+In all variations of her work, GW Bot marries a mastery of technique with unlimited creativity and intuition.